 And the truth is, I loved it.
 It made me feel special, and noticed, especially among such a crowd of people.
 Is that wrong?

 On the one hand, it really does seem to make the crew happy, which is good for everyone on board.
-On the other hand, the fuss they make is sometimes (if I’m not in an aisle seat) uncomfortable.
+On the other hand, the fuss they make is sometimes (if I’m not in an aisle seat) awkward.

 And the uncomfortable truth is: I do it more for me than for them.